aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/01-the-dao-contract.md

 In this section, you will learn about the core functionality of every aragonOS DAO.

 The `DAO` contract is the identity and basis of your organization.
 It is the address carrying the DAO’s ENS name, metadata, and holding the funds.
-Furthermore, it has **four base functionalities** being commonly found in other DAO frameworks in the ecosystem.
+Furthermore, it has **six base functionalities** being commonly found in other DAO frameworks in the ecosystem.

 ### 1. Execution of Arbitrary Actions